 Separate property is property acquired before your marriage, including rents or profits received from these items; property received after the date of your separation with your separate earnings; inheritances that were received either before or during marriage; and gifts to you alone, not you and your spouse.

 Problems with identifying separate property occur when separate property has been mixed with community property.
 You may be entitled to receive your separate property back even if it has been mixed.
 There are complex tracing requirements where property has been mixed, and you may want to seek the advice of a lawyer.

 Debts incurred before getting married or incurred after separating from your spouse are your separate property debts.
-You will be required to file proof that you listed all of your "community" and "separate" property on a document called a "Preliminary Declaration of Disclosure" and that you served this document on your spouse.
 Determining the character of property can be complicated.
 Your lawyer can help make sure your property is properly listed as "community" or "separate."